Caitlan Coleman, American woman released with her family in Pakistan: Who is she?

 Tillerson said he is "particularly proud of" U.S. Ambassador to Pakistan David Hale, along with "his Mission Islamabad team for their engagement with Pakistan.
 These efforts reflect the best of what America can accomplish."

-Canada's foreign minister Chrystia Freeland said in a statement her government is greatly relieved to learn that after five years of being held hostage, the family has been released and is safe.
+Canada's foreign minister, Chrystia Freeland, said in a statement that her government is greatly relieved to learn that after five years of being held hostage, the family has been released and is safe.

-She said that Canada has been engaged with the governments of the U.S., Afghanistan and Pakistan.
+She said that Canada has been engaged with the governments of the United States, Afghanistan and Pakistan.
 She thanked those countries for helping with the release.

 "Joshua, Caitlan, their children and the Boyle and Coleman families have endured a horrible ordeal over the past five years.
 We stand ready to support them as they begin their healing journey," she said.

-The operation was taking place as Canadian Prime Minister Justin Trudeau was in Washington meeting with Trump on Wednesday, and the two leaders had discussed it.
+The operation took place as Canadian Prime Minister Justin Trudeau met with President Trump in Washington.

 The Associated Press contributed to this report.